,Wishing you and your loved ones a nourishing holiday season

 The Guadalupe Street Reconstruction Project was documented through student video and community interviews, social media, and website development of www.guadalupestreet.com.

-The www.guadalupestreetassociation.com was developed and launched and development of the Guadalupe Street Business Association and banner project were supported.
+The www.guadalupestreetassociation.com website was developed and launched and development of the Guadalupe Street Business Association and banner project were supported.

 3 VISTA Summer Associates, 1 part-time VISTA, & 1 full-time VISTA worked with CLN